 To configure MFA for your account

-- In the upper-right corner of the USM Anywhere web user interface (UI), click the icon and select Profile Settings.
+- In the lower-left corner of the USM Anywhere web user interface (UI), click the icon and select Profile Settings.

 - Click the icon and select Logout.

 - Click Login.